Netflix/ribbon/README.md

 ribbon
 ======

 Ribbon plays an critical role in supporting inter-process communication in the cloud.
-The library includes the Netflix' client side load balancers and clients for middle tier services.
+The library includes Netflix's client side load balancers and clients for middle tier services.

 Ribbon provides the following features: